 - Where should you place the page elements that you don’t want your visitors to miss?

-Answers to these questions allow you to gather a deeper understanding of visitor behavior and you find out if there’s anything that you need to change on the page to boost user engagement and eventually your post-click landing page conversion rates.
+Answers to these questions allow you to gather a deeper understanding of visitor behavior and you find out if there’s anything that you need to change on the page.

 Heat map case studies